davidmurdoch/DEFLATE-Compression-for-IIS/README.md

 TODO:

-  - Add option to limit compression to responses that are over a certain length (`minLengthForComp`)
+  - Add option to limit compression to responses that are over a certain length (like `minFileSizeForComp`)
   - Do we need to filter out responses that don't have content, like 204, 303, and 304?
   - Caching.
   - Benchmark against the default compression mechanism.
 Is it even worth it?